Yeh Hai Mohabbatein SPOILER: TOO MUCH DRAMA! Ishita Rushes To Stop Mihika & Raman’s Wedding!

 Ishita is worried about the wedding and the background voice says, "Saat phere, saat vachan, saat janmon ka bandahan, anjane mein aap saab kuch bhul gaye ho raman."

-Will Ishita Stop Raman & Ishita Wedding?
+Will Ishita Stop Raman & Mihika's Wedding?

-She tells to herself that the wedding can't happen and shouts for Raman, while he was about to fill Mihika's maang.
+She tells to herself that the wedding can't happen and shouts for Raman, as he starts to fill Mihika's maang.
 But someone covers Ishita with a black cloth.
 Will Ishita be able to stop the wedding?

 Yeh Hai Mohabbatein Spoiler: Mihika Insults Her Mother!

-Meanwhile, in the upcoming episodes, as the Bhalla family gear up for Mihika and Raman's sangeet ceremony, a high voltage drama between Mihika, Ishita and their mother will take place.
+Meanwhile, in the upcoming episodes, as the Bhalla family gears up for Mihika and Raman's sangeet ceremony, a high voltage drama between Mihika, Ishita and their mother will take place.

 Mihika’s Mother Lashes Out At Her!

-According to the spoiler, Ishita's mother will gatecrash during the ceremony and blast Mihika.
+According to the spoiler, Ishita's mother will gatecrash the ceremony and blast Mihika.
 This doesn't go well with Mihika, who in turn lashes out at her mother.

 What’s Wrong With Mihika?

-Mihika asks Mrs Iyer to ask Ishita to stay away from Raman and also humiliate her.
+Mihika asks Mrs Iyer to ask Ishita to stay away from Raman and also humiliates her.
 Mihika will also throw a glass of wine on her mother!

 Ishita & Mihika Fight!

 Obviously, this doesn't go well with Ishita, who gets into war of words with Mihika.
-Ishita will in turn throw a glass of wine on Mihika and thus spoil her make-up.
+Ishita will in turn throw a glass of wine on Mihika and thus, spoil her make-up.

 Mihika’s Wedding Dress Catches Fire!